ahmedbhaila/api-event-manager/README.md

 * Users
 * Registering a User with an Event

-For a full list of allowed operations and their syntax, please refer to: https://event-api-manager.herokuapp.com/api-guide.html (mirror: https://cdn.rawgit.com/ahmedbhaila/api-event-manager/master/src/main/resources/static/api-guide.html)
+For a full list of allowed operations and their syntax, please refer to: https://event-api-manager.herokuapp.com/api-guide.html (mirror: https://cdn.rawgit.com/ahmedbhaila/event-api-manager/master/src/main/resources/static/api-guide.html)

 # Live Demo
-The REST endpoints are available at: https://api-event-manager.herokuapp.com.
+The REST endpoints are available at: https://event-api-manager.herokuapp.com.
 Follow the api-guide.html for syntax
 * Events -> /v1/event(s)
 * User -> /v1/user
 * Register -> /v1/register

 # Project Setup
-api-event-manager is a Spring Boot app.
+event-api-manager is a Spring Boot app.
 The application uses Redis for data storage.
 All endpoints are secured using Basic HTTP Auth.
 You will need to supply username: admin and password: admin in order to successfully access the endpoints.To build the application from command line, you will first need to export a REDISCLOUD_URI datasource.

 > export REDISCLOUD_URI=redis://username:password@{redis_ip}:{redis_port}